 Fountain Inn is a somewhat small city located in the state of South Carolina.
-With a population of 8,317 people and four constituent neighborhoods, Fountain Inn is the 56th largest community in South Carolina.
+With a population of 10,441 people and four constituent neighborhoods, Fountain Inn is the 56th largest community in South Carolina.

-The per capita income in Fountain Inn in 2010 was $22,810, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $91,240 for a family of four.
+The per capita income in Fountain Inn in 2018 was $25,940, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $103,760 for a family of four.
 However, Fountain Inn contains both very wealthy and poor people as well.

 Fountain Inn is an extremely ethnically-diverse city.
 The people who call Fountain Inn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fountain Inn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fountain Inn include English, Irish, Italian, and Scottish.
+Important ancestries of people in Fountain Inn include English, German, Irish, Italian, and Scots-Irish.